Vikings were great fighters and Stalwarts of Seafaring!

 Souradip Sinha (author) from Calcutta on July 28, 2015:

 THE MASSACRE OF VERDEN is the most gruesome example left by the Franks in their verge for 'Civilising' the Pagans.

-Mel Carriere from San Diego California on July 27, 2015:
+Mel Carriere from Snowbound and down in Northern Colorado on July 27, 2015:

 This was a very interesting view.
 The common assumption in the West is that the Vikings really were just looting and pillaging and having fun, not fighting for a cause.
 History demonstrates that the Franks were just as bad, if not worse than the Vikings were, in terms of massacring conquered peoples.
 Great hub!